kamilazdybal/kamilazdybal.github.io/index.md

 <ul id="PGM-tutorial"></ul>

-# Deriving and understanding the policy gradient method (PGM)
+# On the policy gradient method

 Reinforcement learning (RL) is all about finding optimal *policies*–rules of acting on or behaving in an environment.
 The policy is simply a function that takes observations of the environment as inputs and it outputs actions